 A-weighted noise metrics give less weighting to the low and high frequency portions of the spectrum, providing a good approximation of the response of the human ear, and correlates well with an average person's judgment of the relative loudness of a noise event.
 C-weighted noise metrics are intended to provide a means of simulating human perception of the loudness of sounds above 90 decibels, and is more prominent at low frequencies than A-weighting.
 Tone-corrected perceived noise metrics are used to estimate perceived noise from broadband sound sources, such as aircraft, which can have significant tonal qualities.

-AEDT includes 17 different noise metrics, as well as the capability to create user-defined noise metrics (see Table 2-5).
+AEDT supports the noise metrics listed in Table 2-5, as well as the capability to create user-defined noise metrics.

 Table 2-5 Summary of AEDT Noise Metric Abbreviations and Definitions